2026 GET-AI SERIES: 2 . Trust in AI Systems: Detecting, Defending, and Securing Intelligent Agents

 Share

-As AI systems evolve—from traditional detection models to LLM-powered agents interacting with real-world tools—they introduce powerful capabilities along with entirely new security risks.
-This session brings together cutting-edge research and practical demonstrations to explore how we can build secure, trustworthy AI systems at scale.
+As AI systems evolve—from traditional models to LLM-powered agents interacting with enterprise systems and real-world tools—they introduce powerful capabilities along with new security challenges, including:

 • Graph-Based Intrusion Detection